daos-stack/daos/docs/admin/troubleshooting.md

 Persistent memory uncorrectable errors are persistent.
 Unlike volatile memory, if power is lost or an application crashes and restarts, the uncorrectable error will remain on the hardware.
 This can lead to an application getting stuck in an infinite loop on IO operation or it might get crash.

-* Ideally to use this scrub check when system is recovered from PCMEM error or when PCMEM was replace and it need to check for any uncorrectable errors.
+* Ideally to use this scrub check when system is recovered from PMem error or when PMem was replace and it need to check for any uncorrectable errors.

-**Scrubbing takes time and this command will take longer time (From minutes to hours) based on number of PCMEM on the system and capacity.**
+**Scrubbing takes time and this command will take longer time (From minutes to hours) based on number of PMem on the system and capacity.**

 ```
 # ndctl start-scrub